Chinese insurer Anbang's ex-boss jailed 18 years for fraud

 Wu's situation marks a startling fall from grace for a man who reportedly married a granddaughter of the late Chinese leader Deng Xiaoping - a sign that even political connections cannot guarantee immunity.

-Anbang's takeover by the authorities is due to last a year but the government has said it could be extended if necessary as authorities work to restructure the firm.
+Anbang's takeover by the authorities is due to last a year, but the government has said that it could be extended if necessary as authorities work to restructure the firm.

 The company announced in April that the government would inject 60.8 billion yuan into it.